The Winter Solstice – Family Yule Celebrations

 - Holly: The Holly King rules over the dark half of the year, from midsummer to Yule.
 It’s brought inside to protect the home, with its spiky leaves thought to repel unwanted spirits.

 - Mistletoe: Revered by the Druids as a healer and protector.
-Make sure it doesn’t touch the ground as it will loose it’s magical properties!
+Make sure it doesn’t touch the ground as it will lose it’s magical properties!

-- Pine: Brings healing and joy to the home, and is our traditional Christmas tree!
+- Pine: Brings healing and joy to the home and is the traditional Christmas tree!

 The Winter Solstice is a good time to write down what you have been grateful for over the past year.
 Each family member can write down their gratitudes and hang them on the Yule trees branch, or burn them during the ceremonial Yule fire.
 It’s a great time to think about aspects in your life that you may want to change in the coming year as a family.